 Git is a free and open-source distributed version control system.
 In other words, it's an application that keeps track of your code and all the changes that have been made to it in the past.
 Also, it allows you to share your code with others and collaborate on it without overwriting each other's changes.

-In this article, we'll go over how to install and configure Git on a Debian 9 operating system.
+In this article, we'll go over how to install and configure Git on a Debian 9 machine.

 Let's get started!